martin-brennan/writing.martin-brennan.com/_drafts/2017-12-31-2018-goals-and-sub-goals.md

 oc: true
 ---

 <span class="first-letter">A</span>NOTHER year gone, this is the third year that I'll be writing up a list of goals and sub-goals that I want to achieve for the year.
 It's been a massive year, and there is a lot to review.
 As I get older my years seem to get fuller, and I can't see that slowing down any time soon, especially with the boys getting older.

+2017 was massive because there were a lot of major life events.
+As a family, we flew together in May to Osaka, Japan for a ten day trip.
+First thing I'll tell you is that seven hour flights with a three year old and a just over one and a half year old is no picnic, even with many distractions and lots of food.
+However, we got to Osaka in one piece exhausted and had the time of our lives.
+I journaled each day on the trip and I plan to turn that into a post here at some point.
+It was my partner's first international flight and to a place she's dreamed of going to since she was in school, and the boys' first trip overseas as well.
+We plan to take more trips like this as a family as often as we can, so the boys can experience many different cultures and places.

+I also switched jobs this year, from my [previous job as a UI developer](https://martin-brennan.com/back-to-ruby/) to a software consultancy run by an old friend and previous colleague.
+This necessitated moving together to Melbourne.
+So before we left for Japan, we broke lease and packed away all of our belongings into two [Taxiboxes](https://www.taxibox.com.au) and on our return began planning the move down.
+I drove down solo with Kojack on a long cross-country trip over three days (an experience itself) and lived with my friend and his wife for five weeks until I could find a place for our family to live.
+By early July we were all moved down and we started our life in Emerald, Victoria.
+It's been an interesting change, living in another state for the first time.
+Both my partner and I have lived in QLD all of our life.
+But it's been a fun experience, and we would do it again if we had the chance.

 There is already so much happening in 2018, so I'll go over my 2017 first to get the new year underway.

 <!--more-->